 Once disease remission has been achieved the antibody level will gradually fall and symptoms will slowly improve unless the immune system is restimulated eg with another infection.
 In order to reduce the risk of further streptococcal infections, current recommendations include the use of preventative (prophylactic) antibiotics which are given long term to prevent further streptococcal infections.

 This article has been written to try and help parents in the UK get the best treatment for their child.
-The Children’s e-Hospital is working with others to try and establish a UK PANDAS Doctors Network to raise the profile of this condition and ensure safe and effective management.
 It must be remembered that this is an evolving disease in the paediatric population and therefore other conditions must be excluded before you embark on a pursuit of a diagnosis of PANDAS or PANS.

 If you would like to discuss your child’s diagnosis further or wish to know more about PANDAS & PANS please contact the Children’s e-Hospital admin team at firstname.lastname@example.org